jesse318s/omega-summoners/README.md

 ## Getting Started

-This repository aims to assist you in beginning work on a MERN stack application for deployment with a solid file structure as a foundation.

 Since this project will hold both the client application and the server application there will be node modules in two different places.
 First run `npm install` from the root.

 ### `yarn workspace server build`